 If you don’t have a fancy high-powered juicer, you can replicate the effect in a standard kitchen blender – just toss in both ingredients and blend on high speed until it’s suitably fluffed.
 Or you can just shake it up, or even just stir it – the Garibaldi is a delicious drink, no matter how you mix it.

-Campari is the go-to bitter citrus apéritif for a Garibaldi, but it’s a wonderful canvas for other options, like Gran Classico or even Aperol (although it will be a sweeter drink overall).
+Campari is the go-to orange apéritif for a Garibaldi, but it’s a wonderful canvas for other options, like Gran Classico or even Aperol (although it will be a sweeter drink overall).

 Add both ingredients to a blender or shaker, and blend or shake until fully mixed and frothy.
 Stain into a tall, ice-filled glass.
 Garnish with an orange wedge.